 The Selected Assets column shows the order of your presentation.
 You can rearrange the order, or move assets to the available column so they don’t appear in the navigation list.

 - Click Opportunity Details, and then click the left arrow.

 If you saved the app at this point, you could then share it with an individual or group that shouldn’t see opportunity details.
 You’d give them Viewer access to the app.
 For other colleagues, you could give Editor or Manager access, depending upon the amount of control you wanted them to have.
 For more information about sharing apps, see App-Level Sharing.

-Feel free to practice hiding and showing dashboards and rearranging their order.
+Feel free to practice rearranging the navigation list.
 But just take a minute, because you need to move to the next module to learn more about Analytics dashboards before the meeting with your manager!